Inkybro/whiz/README.md

 You can generate code using the generate command.

-The first argument is the page name, and the second is the path to the file you'd like to write to.
+The first argument is the page name, and the second is the path to the file you'd like to write.

 Any additional arguments are passed as space-separated key-value pairs in the format `key=value`.
 The additional arguments passed here are used as locals in the pages.
 This is useful for cases where you want to plug in your own values on generation.